PLSysSec/rlbox-book/src/overview.md

 1. A C++ framework (RLBox) that makes it easy to retrofit existing application code to safely interface with sandboxed libraries.

-2. A Wasm backend (based on wasm2c) for isolating (sandboxing) C libraries.
+2. An RLBox plugin that allows the use of wasm2c compiler for isolating (sandboxing) C libraries with Wasm.

-In this section, we provide an overview of the RLbox framework, its reason for being, and a high level sketch of how it works.
-In the [next section](./tutorial.md), we will provide a tutorial that provides an end-to-end example of applying RLbox to a simple application.
+In this section, we provide an overview of the RLBox framework, its reason for being, and a high level sketch of how it works.
+In the [next section](./tutorial.md), we will provide a tutorial that provides an end-to-end example of applying RLBox to a simple application.

 ### Why RLBox

-Work on RLbox began several years ago while attempting to add fine grain isolation third party libraries in the Firefox renderer.
+Work on RLBox began several years ago while attempting to add fine grain isolation third party libraries in the Firefox renderer.
 Initially we attempted this process without any support from a framwork like RLBox, instead attempting to manually deal with all the details sandboxing such as sanitizing untrusted